Poppulo

 5. Reinforces the company culture at every opportunity

-As Bruce Anderson sums up, “The product innovation, the stewardship, and the happy workforce all flow out of the profoundly simple goal at Patagonia: “Do well and do good.”
+As Bruce Anderson sums up, “The product innovation, the stewardship, and the happy workforce all flow out of the profoundly simple goal at Patagonia: “Do well and do good.

-It’s becoming increasingly clear that companies have to compete for employee mindshare before, during, and even after they have departed.
-The challenge for senior management is recognizing that it’s not simply an exercise in applying a well-established HR box-of-tricks but realizing that people from the intellectual capital; the bedrock, of an organization.
+The challenge for senior management is recognizing that it’s not simply an exercise in applying a well-established HR box-of-tricks but realizing that people form the intellectual capital; the bedrock, of an organization.
 This bedrock provides the foundations for future opportunities and successes and can no longer be ancillary to a company’s strategic aims, but must be at the heart of how it will compete and flourish in the 21st century.

 The best on communications delivered weekly to your inbox.

-UPCOMING WEBINAR – JANUARY 29TH
+UPCOMING WEBINAR – JUNE 24TH

 View more